Matrix Science Mascot Parser toolkit

 You can copy the Mascot Parser Python files to the site-packages directory of your Python installation.

-• In Linux, this is similar to /usr/local/lib/python3.6/site-packages, assuming Python 3.6.
-The exact path depends on how the Python version has been configured.
+• In Linux, this is similar to /usr/local/lib/python3.11/site-packages, assuming Python 3.11.
+The exact path depends on where Python was installed.

 Visual C++ Redistributable Package (Windows)